Software Engineering for Self-Adaptive Robotics: A Research Agenda

 Software design for SAR is a multidisciplinary endeavour combining principles from software engineering, robotics, AI, and control systems.
 Its goal is to provide robust, adaptable, and scalable architectures that support continuous changes in tasks, environments, and configurations while ensuring safety and efficiency.
 Several principles underpin design for SAR.

-\paragraph{\textbf{Modularity and Scalability.}} Component-based and service-oriented architectures promote modular and scalable development.
-Middleware such as the Robot Operating System (ROS) and its extensions for multi-robot systems provide essential building blocks for integration~\cite{Brugali2010}.
+\paragraph{\textbf{Modularity and Scalability}} Component-based and service-oriented architectures promote modular and scalable development.
+Middleware such as the Robot Operating System (ROS) and architecture-centric approaches to robotic software provide essential building blocks for integration and evolution across heterogeneous platforms~\cite{Brugali2010,medvidovic2010engineering,alberts2025software}.